turbopape/scheje/README.md

  >"If you give someone Fortran, he has Fortran.
 If you give someone Lisp, he has any language he pleases."
  - Guy L. Steele

-Now using the magnificent eval/apply dance (as in page 13 of the Lisp 1.5 Manual), *scheje* is a tiny scheme implementation on Top of Clojure.
+Using the magnificent eval/apply dance (as in page 13 of the Lisp 1.5 Manual), *scheje* is a tiny scheme implementation on Top of Clojure.